Search models, users, collections, and posts

 Description

-This is an angled ar-15 fore grip with a baracade stop that attaches to an ar-15 handguard with a standard picatinny rail.
+This is an angled ar-15 fore grip with a barricade stop that attaches to an ar-15 handguard with a standard picatinny rail.

-This fore grip is modeled to improve on other ar-15 grips that emulate the look of an FN PS90.
+This fore grip is modeled to improve on other ar-15 rifle grips that emulate the look of a PS90.

 This model includes 3 interchangeable soft rubber tpu grips: